 -

 - Submitted full proposals are being reviewed, and pre-award negotiations are happening.
-No awards will be issued until reauthorization, however we are seeing proposals being recommended for funding, which is the final stage before award issuance.

 - Open invitations for small businesses to submit full proposals (following their successful Project Pitch) remain valid.